Business Intelligence

 In addition to editing, you can remove components by using the Delete icon, which is displayed in each row.
 Deleting a component permanently removes it from the catalog and its associated hierarchy, so this action should be performed with care.

-CAUTION: Deleting a component permanently removes it from the Data Catalog.
-However, this change doesn’t reflect in the actual Tableau server.
+Deleting a component permanently removes it from the Data Catalog.
+However, this change doesn’t reflect in the actual BI server.

 Additionally, you can apply filters to refine the list and manage columns using the settings feature.
 You can also perform multiple actions in the table view.
 To learn more about the additional actions, see Manage Business Intelligence components section in the Administer Pentaho Data Catalog document.